top of page

 More dates for your diary

-Society talks are normally held at the University Women's Club
+Society talks are now held at the Caledonian Club

-in South Audley Square just behind the Dorchester Hotel.
+in Halkin Street just behind the Peninsula Hotel.
 Talks start at 18.30.

 Guests are welcome to attend for £7 a single lecture.
 Students £5.